Cherry Hill High School West: Vocal program

 The West choral program consists of audition choirs (Chansons, Concert Choir and West Singers), a beginner choir (Vocal Workshop) and three extracurricular choirs (Chamber Singers, Fermata and Men of Note).
 The Symphonic Choir had the honor of performing with the Haddonfield Symphony under the direction of maestro Alan Gilbert in 1994.
 The two groups performed Leonard Bernstein's Chichester Psalms.
 The vocal group West Singers has been invited to sing at many ACDA National Conventions and often has the highest number of students get into All State, All Eastern and All National Chorus.
 They were invited to sing at the Walt Disney Concert Hall in Los Angeles.
 West music program made a trip to Boston, Massachusetts on April 12–15, 2007, with all choirs receiving Superior ratings.
 Other recognitions include Best of High School a cappella 2006, 2007, and 2008 (Champions- Men of Note '06,'07,'08 Finals- Fermata '05) and many tracks on the Best of High School a cappella CDs.
 The most popular performance of the year was Broadway Night, a show dedicated to well-known musicals, television theme songs and famous commercials.
+Christine Bass, West choral director for 22 years, was featured on the cover of the September 2007 issue of Choral Director magazine.

-Famous graduates of the West Vocal Program include Aaron Lazar, who has gone on to star in the Broadway hit, Light in the Piazza and performed the role of Enjolras in the Broadway revival of Les Misérables.
+Famous graduates of the West Vocal Program include Aaron Lazar, who has gone on to star in the Broadway hit, The Light in the Piazza, and performed the role of Enjolras in the Broadway revival of Les Misérables.